railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 CRM configuration
 -----------------

 Case management is a generic system that can be configured to your more precise needs.
-You'll develop three case types here, to see how to build the following systems:
+You will develop three case types here, to see how to build the following systems:

 	#.
 A system to manage business opportunities.